-Tourists flying from afar to Vietnam often want more than a full eight hours sleep, but nightlife in the country, not only in Hanoi but other popular tourist attractions like HCM City, Da Nang, Nha Trang and Phu Quoc, is yet to catch up to demand despite rapid development over the years.
+Tourists flying from afar to Vietnam often want more than a full eight hours sleep, but nightlife in the country, not only in Hanoi but other popular tourist attractions like Ho Chi Minh City, Da Nang, Nha Trang and Phu Quoc, is yet to catch up to demand despite rapid development over the years.

 The Government has been hesitant to encourage nightlife for years, mostly due to security concerns.
 That might change soon, thanks to Prime Minister Nguyen Xuan Phuc.

-The capital Beijing encouraged services and businesses operating between 8pm to 6am by granting money to support their operations.
-Areas, for example, would receive about US$700,000 to run through the night, while businesses could have up to $70,000 for expansion.
+The capital city of Beijing encouraged services and businesses operating between 8pm to 6am by granting money to support their operations.
+Areas, for example, would receive about 700,000 USD to run through the night, while businesses could have up to 70,000 USD for expansion.